Bertrand de Jouvenel

-Bertrand de Jouvenel des Ursins (/fr/; 31 October 1903 – 1 March 1987) was a French philosopher, political economist, and futurist.
+Bertrand de Jouvenel des Ursins (/fr/; 31 October 1903 – 1 March 1987) was a French philosopher, political economist, and futurologist.
 He taught at the University of Oxford, the University of Cambridge, the University of Manchester, Yale University, the University of Chicago, the University of California, Berkeley and at the Université de Paris 1 Panthéon-Sorbonne.

 Life

-Bertrand was the heir of an old family from the French nobility, coming from the Champagne region.
+De Jouvenel was the heir of an old family from the French nobility, coming from the Champagne region.
 He was the son of Henri de Jouvenel and Sarah Boas, the daughter of a Jewish industrialist.
 Henri divorced Sarah in 1912 to become the second husband of French writer Colette.
 In 1920, when he was only 16, Bertrand began an affair with his stepmother, who was then in her late 40s.
 The affair ended Colette and Henri's marriage and caused a scandal.
 It lasted until 1924.
 Some believe Bertrand to be the role model for the title character in Colette's novel Chéri, but in fact she had published about half the book, in serial form, before she and her stepson met for the first time, in the spring of 1920.
 Their affair actually inspired Colette's novel Le Blé en herbe.
 In the 1930s, he participated in the Cahiers Bleus, the review of Georges Valois' Republican Syndicalist Party.
 From 1930 to 1934, Jouvenel had an affair with the American war correspondent Martha Gellhorn.
 They would have married had his wife agreed to a divorce.

-In his memoirs, The Invisible Writing, Arthur Koestler recalled that in 1934, Jouvenel was among a small number of French intellectuals who promised moral and financial support to the newly established Institut pour l'Étude du Fascisme, a supposedly self-financing enterprise.
+In his memoirs, The Invisible Writing, Arthur Koestler recalled that in 1934, de Jouvenel was among a small number of French intellectuals who promised moral and financial support to the newly established Institut pour l'Étude du Fascisme, a supposedly self-financing enterprise.
 Other personalities to offer support were Professor Langevin, the Joliot–Curies and André Malraux.

-However, that same year, Jouvenel was impressed by the riot of the antiparliamentary leagues that occurred on 6 February 1934, became disillusioned with traditional political parties and left the Radical Party.
+However, that same year, de Jouvenel was impressed by the riot of the antiparliamentary leagues that occurred on 6 February 1934, became disillusioned with traditional political parties and left the Radical Party.
 He began a paper with Pierre Andreu called La Lutte des jeunes (The Struggle of the Young) while at the same time contributing to the right wing paper Gringoire, for which he covered the 1935 Nuremberg Congress in Germany where the infamous Nuremberg Laws were passed.
 He began frequenting royalist and nationalist circles, where he met Henri de Man and Pierre Drieu la Rochelle.

 He was in favour of Franco-German rapprochement and created the "Cercle du grand pavois", which supported the Comité France–Allemagne (Franco-German Committee).
 Here he became friends with Otto Abetz, the future German ambassador to Paris during the occupation.
 In February 1936 he interviewed Adolf Hitler for the journal Paris-Midi, for which he was criticised for being too friendly to the dictator.